czdtech/fb-jf/src/content/games/butterfly-shimai.fr.md

 releaseDate: 2025-10-18T00:00:00.000Z
 ---

-### Detailed Game Introduction

-Butterfly Shimai is a captivating and relaxing puzzle game that combines elements of Mahjong and connect-2 mechanics.
-The game presents you with a board filled with beautiful butterfly wings.
-Your objective is to find and connect pairs of identical wings to make them form a complete butterfly and fly away, clearing the board.
-The challenge lies in the connection rule: wings can only be paired if a path can be drawn between them with no more than two turns, and without passing through any other wings.
-With a time limit for each level, you need to be quick and strategic to clear all the butterflies.

-### Gameplay Strategy & Walkthrough

-1.  **[FR]** **Scan for Obvious Matches:** Start by looking for pairs of wings that are directly adjacent or have a clear, straight path between them.
-These are the easiest to clear and will open up the board.
-2.  **[FR]** **Prioritize Edges and Corners:** Wings located on the edges and corners of the board are often easier to connect as they have fewer blocking tiles around them.
-Clearing these first can create more opportunities.
-3.  **[FR]** **Look for Two-Turn Paths:** Remember the connection rule: a path can have up to two turns.
-Visualize these paths to find less obvious matches.
-4.  **[FR]** **Use Hints Wisely:** If you get stuck, the game usually provides a hint button.
-Use it when you're truly stumped, but try to solve puzzles on your own to improve your observation skills.
+### Présentation du jeu

+Dans *Butterfly Shimai*, le plateau est recouvert d’ailes de papillon.
+Tu dois retrouver les paires identiques et les relier pour reconstituer les papillons, qui s’envolent et libèrent de la place.

+La règle clé : tu ne peux relier deux tuiles que si on peut tracer entre elles un chemin comportant au plus **deux angles droits**, sans passer à travers d’autres ailes.

+### Guide de jeu

+1. **Commence par les paires évidentes**
+   Relie d’abord les ailes adjacentes ou alignées sans obstacle pour ouvrir le plateau.

+2. **Traite les bords et coins**
+   Les tuiles sur les contours sont souvent plus faciles à libérer et te donnent de nouveaux chemins.

+3. **Pense en « chemins à deux virages »**
+   Visualise les L et U possibles ; une paire n’est pas forcément connectable en ligne droite.

+4. **Gestion du temps**

-5.  **[FR]** **Time Management:** Keep an eye on the timer.
+- **Time Management:** Keep an eye on the timer.
 Making matches adds a small amount of time back, so quick and continuous matching is key to completing levels.
+   Les matches réussis rajoutent parfois un peu de temps : enchaîne rapidement les coup sûrs pour ne pas être pris par le chrono.

-### Controls Guide
+### Commandes

-*   **[FR]** **Select and Connect:** Use your mouse to click on the first butterfly wing, then click on its identical matching wing.
-If a valid path exists, the butterflies will fly away.

-### Frequently Asked Questions (FAQ)
+- Clique/tape sur une aile, puis sur sa jumelle ; si un chemin valide existe, les deux disparaissent.

+    - **A:** If the timer reaches zero before you clear the board, the game will end, and you will have to restart the level.

+- **Q: What happens if I run out of time?**

+    - **A:** Two identical wings can be connected if a line can be drawn between them that has no more than two 90-degree turns and does not pass through any other wings.

-*   **[FR]** **Q: What is the goal of Butterfly Shimai?**
+- **Q: What are the rules for connecting wings?**

-    *   **[FR]** **A:** The goal is to clear all the butterfly wings from the board by connecting identical pairs before the time runs out.
+    - **A:** The goal is to clear all the butterfly wings from the board by connecting identical pairs before the time runs out.

-*   **[FR]** **Q: What are the rules for connecting wings?**
+- **Q: What is the goal of Butterfly Shimai?**

+### Foire aux questions (FAQ)

+- **A:** If the timer reaches zero before you clear the board, the game will end, and you will have to restart the level.

+    - **Q: What happens if I run out of time?**

-    *   **[FR]** **A:** Two identical wings can be connected if a line can be drawn between them that has no more than two 90-degree turns and does not pass through any other wings.
+- **A:** Two identical wings can be connected if a line can be drawn between them that has no more than two 90-degree turns and does not pass through any other wings.

+    - **Q: What are the rules for connecting wings?**

+- **A:** The goal is to clear all the butterfly wings from the board by connecting identical pairs before the time runs out.

-*   **[FR]** **Q: What happens if I run out of time?**
+    - **Q: What is the goal of Butterfly Shimai?**
-    *   **[FR]** **A:** If the timer reaches zero before you clear the board, the game will end, and you will have to restart the level.